 - Be open to change: As you dig into your data, you might find that your purpose needs to change.
 That’s okay!

 - Be specific: Don’t try to cover too much in one story.
-Focus on one specific topic.
+Focus on a particular topic.

-- Let your purpose guide you: Once you have a purpose, let it guide your data collection.
+- Let your purpose guide you: Once you have a purpose, let it show your data collection.
 You might find that you need more data to tell your story.

 And there you have it!
 Defining the purpose of your data story is like choosing the mystery you want to solve.
 With a clear purpose, you’ll know which clues to look for and how to put them together to tell an engaging and meaningful story.
 Good luck, young detectives!